It's business as usual...

 But this, of course, can be a disastrous approach.
 You can't give everything to every aspect of your life.
 If you try to do this, it's the classic recipe for burnout.

 Therefore, time management experts recommend that we consciously prioritise among the multiple roles that we have.
 Trade-offs are inevitably going to be part of the package.

-Separating and integrating roles.
-Some people seek to establish a strict boundary between job and home life, or between personal and professional realms.
+In managing these multiple roles, some people seek to establish a strict boundary between job and home life, or between personal and professional realms.
 Others feel better mixing things up.

 Again, it's a matter of marking out the boundaries clearly and consciously.
-This can be a first step to avoiding conflict and too much stress.
-What are your boundaries between "life" and "work" and how do you manage them?
+This can be a first step to managing conflict between multiple roles and the stress that it can bring.